IronMan2483/HR_Analytics_IBMDataset/README.md

 I used the dataset created by IBM to identify attrition.
 The dataset is available on Kaggle.

-Besides the reasons for attrition (including strategies to reduce the risk), I will also create a notebook about the diversity in this dataset (will follow) to give recommendations for especially the Recruiting process and to increase diversity in the company and departments.
+Besides the reasons for attrition (including strategies to reduce the risk), I also created a notebook about the diversity in this dataset to give recommendations for especially the Recruiting process and to increase diversity in the company and departments.

 ![Bruce](https://github.com/IronMan2483/HR_Analytics_IBMDataset/blob/main/images/Bruce_quitjob.jpg)